 If you’re a member of Amazon Associates (the Amazon affiliate network) you may be wondering if you’re allowed to share links on Facebook.
 The answer is YES:

-In fact, if you’re logged into your Associates account and browse Amazon, you’ll see the SiteStripe tool (pictured below).
-You can use this to share affiliate links directly to Facebook:
+SHARE DIRECTLY TO FACEBOOK: If you’re logged into your Associates account and browse Amazon, you’ll see the SiteStripe tool (pictured below).
+You can use this to share affiliate links from Amazon directly to Facebook: